It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Wait till you see what he pulls out of his hat.

 A Sword Cane is a short sword or other bladed weapon that is concealed inside of a cane

 .
 The cane is opened by twisting the top or pressing a release button, then pulling on the handle to reveal a blade, often with a "Tzing" sound

 .
 This weapon is typically used by Cultured Badass

 characters or as a weapon of advantage by a character who walks with a limp (or pretends to

 ).
+Sometimes it is a switchblade opening from the tip of a cane.
 Also popular amongst blind swordsmen.
 Occasionally, this will be altered by the character having a gun or stun baton disguised as a cane, which are also real weapons (and arguably more practical

 ), but relatively rare in fiction.

 Connected to, and sometimes overlaps with, Parasol of Pain